Renting a Car & Driving in Albania

 Tolls costs are low.
 Between Kosovo and Lezhe it cost 500 lek ($6.10 USD).
 When I was driving back to Tirana from Lezhe, the toll was less than 200 lek.

-There were many occasions when I had to pull over to let oncoming cars pass – particularly driving the mountain route from Shkoder to Theth.
-Drivers also did the same for me.
+Once you get off the highways the roads tend to get narrower, and you may run into some gravel roads in remote areas.
+There have been many occasions when I had to pull over to let oncoming cars pass – particularly driving the mountain route from Shkoder to Theth.

 Mountain Driving in Albania